-The South Central BAU achievements in relation to nature conservation include the following:
+The Central Munster BAU achievements in relation to nature conservation include the following:

-- Approx. 5,200 hectares of Old Woodland sites in BAU and a number of these are being managed as OWS to retain their semi-natural characteristics; - One Alluvial woodland site has been restored; - Habitats regulation assessments take place in relation to all works on designated sites.
+- Approx. 7,524 hectares of Old Woodland sites in BAU and a number of these are being managed as OWS to retain their semi-natural characteristics; - Native Woodlands site located at Bansha West (Slievenamuc Forest), Garryclogher (Cahir Forest) and Gralagh (Dungarvan Forest). - 9ha of Yew Woodland at Cahir Park restored under EU Life Project. - Peoples Millennium Forest, Glengarra Wood.
+20 ha planted with Native species. - Habitats regulation assessments take place in relation to all works on designated sites.